-Background Check: A satisfactory Level II background check is required by the eighth calendar day after the start.
+Background Check: A satisfactory Level II background check is required.
 UMA generally uses the Agency for Health Care Administration (AHCA)'s background eligibility requirements to screen background checks at the point of admission.
-Another background check will be run prior to externship.
-Students who do not pass either background check may be cancelled/withdrawn from the program.
+All eligibility decisions are made prior to the last day of the student's provisional enrollment period.
+Students who do not pass the background check may be cancelled/withdrawn from the program.